balcilar/gnn-spectral-expressive-power/README.md

 ```

 ### BandClass
-Another introduced dataset for spectral expressive power is BandClass dataset, which consist of 3K train, 1K validation and 1K test planar graph, each has 200 nodes.
-Problem is binary classification problem where the ground truth of classes were determined by the frequency on the graph.
-You can visualize two sample graph using gspbox library by following Matlab script.
+Another introduced dataset for spectral expressive power is the BandClass dataset, which consists of 3K train, 1K validation, and 1K test planar graph, each has 200 nodes.
+Problem is a binary classification problem where the ground truth of classes was determined by the frequency on the graph.
+You can visualize two sample graphs using gspbox library by following the Matlab script.

 ```
 load dataset/bandclass/raw/bandclass